mechmotum/mechmotum.github.io/content/dygert-crash.rst

 Women time trialers average about 45 km/h (12.5 m/s), so she must have been going faster than this going down hill (but she isn't pedaling).

-4:09 to 4:10 The seat of the bike bounces up, seeminlgy a bump in the road 4:10 to 4:19 She bounces once on the seat and then a second time with her butt disconnecting from the seat.
-The bicycle leans further rigtward during this process.
+4:09 to 4:10 The seat of the bike bounces up, seemingly a bump in the road 4:10 to 4:19 She bounces once on the seat and then a second time with her butt disconnecting from the seat.
+The bicycle leans further rightward during this process.
 4:19 to 4:23 bounces back down on the seat
 4:23 to 4:27 bounces back up off the seat, bike is even further leaned hard to